Kathryn A. English

 Awards and Recognition:

-- Selected for inclusion in Best Lawyers 2016 Employee Benefits (ERISA) Law “Lawyer of the Year” in Pittsburgh
+- Selected for inclusion as The Best Lawyers in America 2016 Employee Benefits (ERISA) Law “Lawyer of the Year” in Pittsburgh

 - Attained an AV® Preeminent™ rating from Martindale-Hubbell